Tycho Brahe: Cultural legacy

 Tycho's discovery of the new star was the inspiration for Edgar Allan Poe's poem "Al Aaraaf".
 In 1998, Sky & Telescope magazine published an article by Donald Olson, Marilynn S. Olson and Russell L. Doescher arguing, in part, that Tycho's supernova was also the same "star that's westward from the pole" in Shakespeare's Hamlet.

 Tycho is directly referenced in Sarah Williams' poem The Old Astronomer: "Reach me down my Tycho Brahé, – I would know him when we meet".
-Though, the poem's oft quoted line comes later: "Though my soul may set in darkness, it will rise in perfect light; / I have loved the stars too truly to be fearful of the night."
+Though, the poem's oft quoted line comes later: "Though my soul may set in darkness, it will rise in perfect light; / I have loved the stars too fondly to be fearful of the night."

 Alfred Noyes in his Watchers of the Sky (the first part of The Torch-bearers of 1922) included a long biographical poem in honour of Brahe, elaborating on the known history in a highly romantic and imaginative way.

 The lunar crater Tycho is named in his honour, as is the crater Tycho Brahe on Mars and the minor planet 1677 Tycho Brahe in the asteroid belt.
 The bright supernova, SN 1572, is also known as Tycho's Nova and the Tycho Brahe Planetarium in Copenhagen is also named after him, as is the palm genus Brahea.
 In 2015, the planet Brahe was named after him as part of the NameExoWorlds campaign.

 Brahe Rock in Antarctica is named after Tycho Brahe.

 In The Expanse (novel series) and The Expanse (TV series) "Tycho" is the name of a company known for its large-scale building projects all around the Solar System.
 The company has their own space station named "Tycho Station".

 In the 1996 video game Descent II, the players' 7th destination planet is named Tycho Brahe.

 Author Jerry Holkins' comic alter ego and online handle for Penny Arcade is named after the astronomer Tycho Brahe.